The following is a guest post by Josh Youngblood, President of JLYTax, LLC.

 As you plan, take advantage of services that allow you to pay a year in advance for a discount.
 It’s too easy to assume that the value to you of a dollar tomorrow will somehow be less than it is today.
 Recently, we outlined our monthly services expenditures and contacted vendors to see what type of discounts we could get for paying a year in advance.
 Many people are receiving disaster loans for their business, and those resources are a great opportunity to take advantage of this pay-in-advance option.

 Are you overlooking items that are tax deductible?
 Especially right now, there’s no reason you can’t maintain and even enhance your business’s

 Outsourced services like Smith.ai offer an array of tax-deductible services.
-Whether it’s a live receptionist, web chat, or Facebook Messenger, you can take advantage of these services to keep your business growing at a tax discount.
+Whether it’s a live receptionist or web chat, you can take advantage of these services to keep your business growing at a tax discount.